bhnn/hunter-sim/README.md

 ### Windows

-1. Install at least Python v3.10.
-If you already have Python installed.
+1. Install <ins>at least</ins> Python v3.10.

-2. [Download the latest version](https://github.com/bhnn/hunter-sim/releases) or clone the project onto your drive.
+2. Download the [latest version of the sim](https://github.com/bhnn/hunter-sim/releases) or clone the project onto your drive.

 3. Inside the `hunter-sim` folder, open the `builds/` directory and edit either `empty_borge.yaml` or `empty_ozzy.yaml`, depending on which hunter you want to simulate.
 The file can be renamed to anything you desire for organisational purposes.
 Input:
     - the upgrade levels of all your main stats (e.g. `hp: 200`, not `hp: 910.33`)